 Becoming empathetic begins with social awareness, listening to other people’s concerns and worries, acknowledging their problems and understanding their perspectives.
 For example, if you are a creative person (your job involves creative work), let’s say you are a UX designer and you’re creating a digital product for your client.
 Firstly, you need to understand your end users and have concerns about their problems.
 Only when you are empathetic to others more than just thinking about your self interest by putting yourselves in their shoes, you will be able to provide value and help them solve their problems.

 Note that being empathetic is not concerned with creating a product or doing business, it’s an attribute to succeed in all areas of your life.

 Emotionally intelligent people infuse their emotions with values

 One trait that distinguishes highly emotionally intelligent people among peers is they infuse emotions with their values.
 The important point is you might be an emotionally intelligent individual, but it will be meaningless if you are not practicing your values in what you do.
 For example, a highly educated father knows every aspect of emotional intelligence and teaches his children all the commandments of emotional intelligence, but if his action shows lack of honesty and respect for others, what do you think his children will learn from him?

 So, what are your personal values you want to integrate into your organization?
 In order to become a truly emotionally intelligent individual, you need to know what your values are, and every action you take must reflect your values in your work.

 At SAIM College, we focus on academic excellence as well as developing the practical skills required for students so that they can prepare for the real world.
 SAIM college is dedicated to creating a suitable environment to learn, explore and innovate for students.
-If you’re looking for your career advancement, getting a BBA degree and MBA degree from SAIM college can be a stepping stone in your career success.
+If you’re looking for your career advancement, getting a BBA degree and MBA(Global Business) from SAIM college can be a stepping stone in your career success.
 Visit us for more insight into our BBA programme and MBA Global business programme.